wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-next-js.md

 These attributes are used in flag conditions or audience targeting rules in the VWO dashboard.

-> Refer to the VWO FME React SDK documentation on [Attributes](doc:fme-react-attributes)
+> Refer to the VWO FE React SDK documentation on [Attributes](doc:fme-react-attributes)

 <br />

 ## Other Hooks

-In addition to the primary hooks provided by the VWO SDK, there are several other useful React hooks designed to support different feature management and experimentation use cases.
+In addition to the primary hooks provided by the VWO SDK, there are several other useful React hooks designed to support different Feature Experimentation use cases.
 These include utilities for tracking goals, managing feature variables, and responding to variation changes dynamically.
 Each hook is optimized for seamless integration with React components and lifecycle methods.

 > For a complete list and usage details, visit the official [VWO React Hooks](https://developers.vwo.com/v2/docs/fme-react-hooks#/) documentation.